fadamDS/crypto/research/Ideas.md

 - 0.026 btc fold 9

 ## To Do's
+- Features
+    - Check which features to add / remove based on importance

-- Pipeline
+- Submission:
-  - Update fast feature to include rolling features
+  - Check whether something can be done to avoid empty warm up period

 - Supplemental train updated & how to incorporate?